 - Have you been scared to ask for help or felt you were weak for doing so?

-- Have you stopped taking prescribed meds because “normal” people shouldn’t need them?
+- Have you stopped taking prescribed meds because you feel “normal” people shouldn’t need them?

 Those are examples of self-induced stigma.
 It is important to know that just because it is self-induced, that doesn’t mean it’s intentional.
 Many of us have been taught over the years that if we have a mental health issue, we’re somehow broken or not normal.
-This can lead to a lot of internalized guilt and shame.
-This can lead us to make some decisions that aren’t necessarily healthy.
+This can lead to a lot of internalized guilt and shame which can lead to decisions that aren’t necessarily healthy.

 Plus side: you can totally do something about it, although it’s definitely a challenge because retraining your brain is a lot of work.
 However, there are a lot of tools out there to help with that.
 I’m hoping as we go along in this blog I’ll be able to share some of them that I’ve picked up over the years.
 They may not all help you, but if any of them do then it’s totally worth it.
 For now, remember you are doing the best you can and that’s all anyone can hope for!